 The overall success of the City's adhering to its financial policies and building its image in the capital markets has contributed to steady bond rating upgrades.
-In March 2008, FitchRatings, Moody's Investors Service, Inc., and Standard & Poor's Rating Services affirmed Boston's credit ratings of AA, Aa1 and AA+ respectively.
+In March 2009, Moody's Investors Service, Inc., and Standard & Poor's Rating Services affirmed Boston's credit ratings of Aa1, and AA+ respectively.
 These are the highest ratings in Boston's history, a clear recognition by the credit markets of the City's strong proactive management.

 Investors are willing to invest in bonds with higher credit quality, thereby lowering the interest rate the City must pay to service its debt.
 Solid credit ratings have allowed the City to borrow money more affordably.
-The City has estimated that it has saved close to \$22 million, or \$14.2 million on a present value basis since 2000 because of its double A bond rating.
-The City has also refinanced existing debt during favorable market conditions to achieve significant savings.
+Fourteen investors bid on the City's bonds in March 2009, up from nine the previous year - a strong statement that markets are confident in Boston.
+The City has also refinanced close to \$575 million of existing debt since 2001, saving \$32.4 million on a present value basis.